 Dyslexia is a term that cannot even be defined the same by the public and professionals that diagnose it.
 It is NOT merely, "being a poor reader" It is NOT "seeing things backwards".

-Margaret Livingstone, et al, from the Department of Neurobiology, Harvard Medical School and the Dyslexia Research Laboratory, Beth Israel Hospital in Boston reports that poor visual processing plays a significant role in a large majority of children who struggle to read: "Several perceptual studies have suggested that dyslexic subjects process visual information more slowly than normal subjects.
+"Several perceptual studies have suggested that people with dyslexia process visual information more slowly than people without dyslexia.
 Such visual abnormalities were reported to be found in more than 75% of the reading-disabled children tested."

-A complete eye exam by a board certifified optometrist trained to diagnose and treat vision-based learning problems can determine for certain if vision is the basis of a child's struggle to read.
+A complete eye exam by a board certified optometrist trained to diagnose and treat vision-based learning problems can determine for certain if vision is the basis of a child's struggle to read.